cockroachdb/docs/v1.1/import.md

 It's important to note, though, that after the single machine creates the CockroachDB-compatible key-value data, which is stored in the temp directory, the process of importing the data is distributed among nodes in the cluster.

+{{site.data.alerts.callout_info}}Future versions of <code>IMPORT</code> will let you distribute the entire process among many nodes.{{site.data.alerts.end}}

 ### Available Storage Requirements

 The node processing the `IMPORT` task must have enough available storage in its [`store`](start-a-node.html#store) directory for *all* of the data you're importing.

-For example, if you're importing approximately 10GB of data, the node that ends up running the `IMPORT` command must have at least 10GB of available storage in its `store` directory.
+For example, if you're importing approximately 10GiB of data, the node that ends up running the `IMPORT` command must have at least 10GiB of available storage in its `store` directory.

+sql.distsql.temp_storage.max_bytes

-### Tabular Data File Location
+### Import File Location

 You can store the tabular data you want to import using either a node's local storage or remote cloud storage (Amazon S3, Google Cloud Platform, etc.).

-For simplicity's sake, we **highly recommend** using cloud/remote storage for the data you want to import.
+For simplicity's sake, we *highly recommend* using cloud/remote storage for the data you want to import.

 However, if you do want to store the file locally to import it, there are a number of things to understand.